tom-seddon/b2/doc/Overview.md

   This will work with a ROM dump from one of the commonly-available modern OS ROM switchers

-  You can click the corresponding entry in the `Hardware` menu to use the default bank; the entry also includes a popup that you can use to set the default to a different bank
+  (Configs using this option add 4 entries to the `Hardware` menu, one per multi-OS bank.
+Select the entry according to the bank of interest)

 If using one of the larger ROM types (64 KB, 128 KB, 512 KB), some sideways ROM banks will become hidden, as their contents are part of